jpa102/hitakana-batch/README.md

 this will combine all the text files into batch scripts (where main.cmd is the main batch script)

+**optional:** you can run build.cmd to create an exe installer based on iexpress (there are some bugs though, namely the "missing" command.com file)

 ## usage
 type %output% %your_input%